rmscode/binary-garden/docs/software/hyper-v.md

         New-NetIPAddress -InterfaceAlias "vEthernet (EmbeddedAdapter)" -IPAddress 192.168.1.15 -PrefixLength 24 -DefaultGateway 192.168.1.1
         ```

+## Single Root I/O Virtualization (SR-IOV)

+SR-IOV allows a host to share PCIe resources with multiple VMs.
+SR-IOV enables a physical PCIe device to appear as multiple separate virtual devices called Virtual Functions (VFs).
+These VFs can be directly assigned to a VM.
+In regard to network traffic, this bypasses the software switch layer of the Hyper-V stack so that traffic flows directly between a VF and a VM...Reducing the I/O overhead in the emulation layer.
+Microsoft claims that with SR-IOV, network performance is nearly the same as in non-virtualized environments.

 ## Troubleshooting

 ### This PC Can't Run Windows 11